EMF EMI Surveys / RF Radiation Measurement Commercial / Industrial EMF Inspection & FAQ Reference Page

 This is not to say that there is nothing out there at all and never will be, but I have yet to see this proven to my satisfaction.
 In addition, in reading the specs and literature of said device, it is often found that the manufacturer’s claims and theory of operation tends towards a mixture of pseudo-science and facts taken out of context in such a manner that they appear to violate a number of physical laws.
 In some cases (as is pointed out in the next question) the use of these device can be potentially dangerous.

-Q. Can I ground myself, the building, or a type of makeshift / pre-manufactured shield?
+Q. Can I ground myself, the building, or a type of makeshift / pre-manufactured EMF shield?

 A. As mentioned above, grounding a shield will only affect the electric component of an EMF field – not the magnetic portion.
 Grounding yourself will typically only protect against static electric shock – which is normally only a concern with anti-ESD (Electrostatic Discharge) procedures where wrist straps are used to protect delicate electronic and computer components while working on them.

-We cannot advise anyone outside of a licensed electrician to ground any part of a building, structure or electrical circuit as there is always the chance of shock, injury, death, fire or lightning damage from improper wiring or installation.
+We cannot advise anyone outside of a licensed electrician to ground any part of a building, structure or electrical circuit as there is always the chance of shock, injury, death, electrocution, fire, explosion or lightning damage from improper wiring or installation.

 Q. Isn’t there some kind of government limit on EMF fields here in the U.S.?

 A. There are some state ROW (Right of Way) standards that limit field strength from transmission lines, but it typically runs as high as several hundred milliGauss.
-There is no federal standard set; partially because EMF hazards are not officially recognized, but mostly because there is a chance that lawsuits (legitimate or not) would bankrupt the utility companies or make electricity too expensive to produce.
+There is no federal standard set; partially because EMF hazards are not officially recognized, but also because lawsuits (legitimate or not) would bankrupt the utility companies or make electricity too expensive to produce.

 Recently, certain states and municipalities have started setting limits on magnetic fields due to public concern, but so far they are the exception rather than the rule.